SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserAPIspecification.md

     `callback(reason, parms)`

-    where `reason` is a string like 'word', 'sentence', 'mark' indicating a word, sentence, or mark boundary.
-For each of these `reason` strings, the `parms` would be an object such as:
+    where `reason` is a string which includes one of the following values:  'start', 'end', 'pause', 'resume', 'word', 'sentence', 'mark', and 'error', indicating a word, sentence, or mark boundary, or an error.
+For each of these `reason` strings, the `parms` would be an object

     `parms = { start, end, length, type };`

 1. R09. **Stop speech (TTS)**.
 This is called by the testing application to stop any speech that may be in progress.

 	`void browser.tts.stop(function callback)`

-	'callback' is an optional funtion that if present, will be invoked with a string status when TTS has stopped speaking.
+	'callback' is an optional function that if present, will be invoked with a string status when TTS has stopped speaking, or an error has occurred while trying to make speaking stop (e.g., it was not speaking at the time).
+The state string will contain a code sych as  'stop' (if speech was stopped) or 'error' (if an error occurred).

+    `callback(state)`

 1. R10. **Get speech status (TTS)**.
 This is called by the testing application to inspect the current status of speech.
 The valid values are listed below.